ef10007/CMS_Data_Collection/mp/README.md

 ### API key

-Go to the website [materials project organisation](https://materialsproject.org) and sign-in to generate your API key.
+Go to the website [materials project](https://materialsproject.org) and sign-in to generate your API key.